COGS108/Overview/COGS108-Syllabus.md

 ## Readings

-## Optional Readings:

-There will be four readings this quarter, which will be discussed in section and students will also have to respond in their Google Form to questions from the assigned reading:
+There will be four readings discussed in section this quarter, which will be discussed in section and students will also have to respond in their Google Form to questions from the assigned reading:

 - R1 | [Dissecting racial bias in an algorithm used to manage the health of populations](https://www.science.org/doi/10.1126/science.aax2342)
 - R2 | [Ten Simple Rules for Better Figures](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833)